solana-labs/solana/docs/src/proposals/optimistic_confirmation.md

 `vote(X, S)` - Votes will be augmented with a "reference" slot, `X` which is the **latest** ancestor of this fork that this validator voted on with a proof of switching.
-Thus as long as a validator keeps voting on the same fork, `X` will remain unchanged.All votes will then be of the form `vote(X, S)`, where `S` is the sorted list of slots `(s, s.lockout)` being voted for.
+As long as the validator makes consecutive votes that are all descended from each other, the same `X` should be used for all those votes.
+When the validator makes a vote for a slot `s` that is not descended from the previous, `X` will be set to the new slot `s`.
+All votes will then be of the form `vote(X, S)`, where `S` is the sorted list of slots `(s, s.lockout)` being voted for.

 Given a vote `vote(X, S)`, let `S.last == vote.last` be the last slot in `S`.